devsecopsgirl/internship-appsecco/docs/github-action.md

 * I wrote the YAML contents into the `sast-scan.yml` file.
 For knowing the syntax of Github action I followed [this](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobs) official link

-* I also stored the report in artifacts from where it can be downloaded as `sast report`
+* I also stored the report as `sast report` in artifacts from where it can be downloaded

 ![](Images/sast-report.png)

-* The YML file for SAST scan as follows:
+* The YAML file for SAST scan is as follows:

 ```
 name: "sast-scan"